 Brain magnetic resonance imaging (MRI) was performed on 26 patients (92.9%).
 MRI was repeated for six of those patients (23.1%).
 No MRI results were found in the medical records of P2 and P9.
 The average age at which the first MRI was performed was 3 years (mean= 36.9 months, median= 27 months, range 17 months to 8.6 years).

 Variable degrees of cerebellar atrophy were observed in all patients except P4, P16, and P24, who had normal MRI findings at the ages of 1.75 years, 1.42 years, and 3 years, respectively.
 No repeated MRI were performed for those patients.
 Two patients had an initially normal cerebellum (P3 at 1.91 years and P17 at 3.83 years), but repeated MRI later showed cerebellar atrophy (P3 at 3 years and P17 at 7.5 years).
-In addition to cerebellar atrophy, four patients (P18, P26, P27, and P28) had diffuse cerebral atrophy with widening of cerebral sulci and thinning of corpus callosum.
-There was an increased T2 and FLAIR signal in the periventricular, peritrigonal, and/or parieto-occipital white matter of four patients (16.6%).
+In our cohort, cerebellar atrophy was noticed on MRI at an average age of 3.36 years (range= 1-8.6 years).
+In addition to cerebellar atrophy, four patients (P18, P26, P27, and P28) had diffuse cerebral atrophy with widening of cerebral sulci and thinning of corpus callosum noticed at an average age of 4.16 years (range= 3-6 years).
+There was an increased T2 and FLAIR signal in the periventricular, peritrigonal, and/or parieto-occipital white matter of four patients (16.6%) noted on MRI at an average age of 2.98 years (range= 2.25-4.25 years).
 Bilateral symmetric altered T2 signal intensities were noted within the globi pallidi of six patients (23.1%), three of whom had hypointense lesions, two had hyperintense lesions, and one was unspecified.
 Additionally, bilateral symmetric low signal intensity was noted in the substantia nigra and dentate nuclei of P19.
-Representative MRI images of some of these findings are shown in Figure 3.
+Representative MRI images of some of these findings are shown in Figure 2.

 Other findings were more variable and included retro-cerebellar fluid collection (arachnoid cyst) in P3, brainstem thinning and atrophy of the pons in P7, nonspecific increased signal intensity at the dorsal aspect of the pons in P22, and atrophic dentate nuclei and symmetrical T2 hyperintense lesions of the head of the caudate nucleus and anterior horn of putamen bilaterally in P23.
 In addition to cerebellar atrophy, P25 had mild adenoid hypertrophy and mild mucosal sinus disease of ethmoid air cells and maxillary sinuses.